Eli-J-Paris/LevelUp/README.md

 | Eli Paris | Joe Centeno | Rafi Wick|
 |  <a href="https://www.linkedin.com/in/eli-paris-96902a285/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></img></a><a href="https://github.com/Eli-J-Paris"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"></img></a>              |   <a href="https://www.linkedin.com/in/joe-centeno/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></img></a><a href="https://github.com/joe10111"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"></img></a>            |<a href="https://www.linkedin.com/in/raphael-wick-285489197/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></img></a><a href="https://github.com/RafiWick"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"></img></a>|

-## Features
-- Ability to keep track of & create custom tasks
-- Ability to "Level up" your account by completing tasks
-- AI generated profile pictures that change when you level up
-- Dynamic radar graph that changes when you complete weekly tasks
-- Camp system that allows multiple users to stay connected through a message board

-## Tech Stack
-- C#.net
-- ASP.Net Core
-- PostgreSQL
- -OpenAI API
-- XUnit Testing
-- Serilog
-- JavaScript
-- HTML
+**Features**:
+1. **Task Management:
+    - **Task Tracking**: Users have the capability to maintain an organized list of tasks, ensuring nothing falls through the cracks.
+    - **Custom Tasks**: Beyond the preset tasks, LevelUp offers a customization feature, allowing users to create daily, weekly and todo tasks tailored to their unique goals / aspirations.
+2. **Gamified Progression**:
+    - **Leveling System**: As users complete their tasks, they are rewarded by "leveling up" their account, turning mundane tasks into an engaging experience.
+    - **AI-Generated Profile Pictures**: Leveraging the power of OpenAI API, users will receive AI-generated profile pictures that evolve as they level up, providing a visual representation of their progress.
+3. **Visualized Achievement**:
+    - **Dynamic Radar Graph**: This interactive graph alters based on the completion of weekly tasks, giving users a visual snapshot of their weekly achievements and areas of focus.
+4. **Community Connectivity**:
+    - **Camp System**: More than just individual achievement, LevelUp promotes community.
+The camp system enables groups of users to stay active and stay motivated in like minded communities.
+    - **Message Board**: Within each camp, users can communicate, share updates, and motivate one another via a built-in message board.

+**Tech Stack**: LevelUp is constructed on a foundation of robust and contemporary technologies:
-- CSS
+- **Backend**:
+    - **C#.net & ASP.Net Core**: These form the backbone of the application, ensuring smooth operations, robustness, and scalability.
+    - **PostgreSQL**: As the database solution, PostgreSQL guarantees data integrity, performance, and reliability.
+    - **OpenAI API**: Powers the AI-generated profile pictures, bringing an element of machine learning and uniqueness to user profiles.
+    - **Serilog**: This ensures efficient logging, aiding in troubleshooting and monitoring.

-- Bootstrap
+- **Frontend**:
+    - **HTML, CSS, & Bootstrap**: These technologies ensure a responsive and visually appealing interface for the users, enhancing the overall user experience.
+    - **JavaScript**: Powers the dynamic elements of the web application, like the interactive radar graph.

+- **Testing & Quality Assurance**:
+    - **XUnit Testing**: Ensures that the software components work as intended, promoting reliability and stability.

 ## Acknowledgments
 - [@Skylarsandler](https://github.com/skylarbsandler)